codinglead/codinglead.github.io/_posts/2018-12-03-first-class-functions-in-javascript.md

 A higher order function either takes one or more function as arguments or returns a function.

-some examples of higher order functions
+Some examples of higher order functions

 map(), filter(), reduce()